 NRKIN foster homes provide 24-hour care in the home of an adult with whom the child/youth or the child/youth's parent already has close emotional ties.
 Clearances and home assessments must be completed, per DCF policy.
-NRKIN foster homes must meet and comply with all DCF Licensing requirements.
+Non-Related Kinship Family Foster Home must meet and comply with DCF licensing requirements and comply with all DCF Licensing requirements for Relative and Non-related Kinship family foster homes.
 However, to expedite placement of the child or youth with NRKIN, the requirement to complete pre-service training-prior to placement-is waived.
 Application for licensure shall be submitted within 14 days of placement.
 NRKIN homes must initiate the application process to become licensed as a family foster home.